saadalifazaman/saadalifazaman.github.io/_portfolio/02-undergraduate-thesis-biofouling-detection.md

 ## Background and Motivation

+Marine biofouling is the accumulation of organisms such as barnacles, algae, and microbial slime on ship hulls.
+This is one of the most persistent and costly challenges in maritime operations.
+As fouling organisms colonize the hull surface, they increase roughness and frictional resistance, forcing vessels to consume more fuel to maintain speed.
+Even a thin slime layer covering half the underwater hull can intensify greenhouse gas emissions by approximately 25%
+(GloFouling, 2022), and heavy fouling growth can raise fuel consumption by as much as 40% ([Wu et al., 2022](https://www.sciencedirect.com/science/article/abs/pii/S0029801825036704)).
+Steel corrosion compounds the problem further.
+If corrosion is left untreated, it degrades structural integrity independently of fouling, accelerating the need for costly drydocking.

-Biofouling and corrosion on ship hulls increase hull roughness, raising frictional resistance and consequently fuel consumption and CO₂ emissions.
-Periodic hull cleaning has been shown to reduce daily fuel consumption by approximately 9–17% ([Adland et al., 2018](https://doi.org/10.1016/j.jclepro.2017.12.247)).
-The overall cost associated with hull fouling for a single naval vessel class is estimated at USD 56 million per year, or USD 1 billion over 15 years (Schultz et al., cited in [Notti et al., 2019](https://doi.org/10.1016/j.oceaneng.2019.106233)).
-Conventional maintenance relies on human visual inspection at drydock a labor-intensive, time-consuming, subjective, and expensive procedure.
+The economic scale of this problem is significant.
+The overall cost associated with hull fouling for a single naval vessel class has been estimated at USD 56 million per year or USD 1 billion over 15 years (Schultz et al.,[*Biofouling*, 2011](https://doi.org/10.1080/08927014.2010.542809)).
+For commercial shipping, a fouled hull can cost a company several million dollars per drydocking period, primarily through increased fuel expenditure and hull maintenance
+(Wu et al., 2022).
+Periodic hull cleaning has been shown to reduce daily fuel consumption by approximately 9–17%, with drydock cleaning yielding greater reductions than underwater cleaning ([Adland et al., 2018](https://doi.org/10.1016/j.jclepro.2017.12.247)).

+Early detection of fouling and corrosion is therefore desirable, before hull performance is significantly affected.
+The conventional response is periodic drydock inspection.
+This requires trained personnel to visually assess hull condition and prescribe cleaning or repainting.
+But this approach is labor-intensive, time-consuming, subjective, and expensive.
+Traditional survey methods also rely on diver inspections in underwater settings, which are hazardous and inherently limited in scalability.
+By the time a scheduled inspection occurs, fuel penalties from accumulated fouling have already been paid for weeks or months.

+Automated computer vision offers a path toward condition based maintenance, rather than schedule based maintenance.
+If a model can reliably detect and localize fouling and corrosion from hull images, inspection frequency can increase, cleaning decisions become quantifiable, and the subjectivity of human visual assessment is reduced.
+However, two practical obstacles made this non-trivial at the time of this study.

-At the time of this study, no publicly available deep learning model existed for the simultaneous automated detection of both biofouling and corrosion.
-Furthermore, no accessible large-scale image dataset was available that represented Bangladesh's unique dockyard environment (fouling organism diversity and hull conditions differ from those found in publicly available datasets collected elsewhere).
+First, no publicly available deep learning model existed for the simultaneous detection of both biofouling and corrosion.
+Prior work addressed either fouling severity classification on large expert labeled datasets or corrosion detection in industrial settings.
+But not both classes together in a unified segmentation framework applicable to drydock inspection.

+Second, no suitable training dataset existed for Bangladesh's dockyard environment.
+Fouling community composition, hull paint types, lighting conditions, and inspection geometry in Bangladeshi dockyards differ meaningfully from datasets collected in European or controlled laboratory settings.
+Training on mismatched data would produce a model that generalizes poorly to the actual deployment environment.

+This thesis addresses both gaps.
+Building a domain-specific dataset through direct field collection at Narayanganj Dockyard, Bangladesh, then training and evaluating YOLOv8 instance segmentation variants to detect both fouling and corrosion under real drydock conditions.

 ---